Eight Questions That can be Answered Through Agglomeration Testing

 Testing may focus on the general enhancement of a material through agglomeration, or the improvement of an existing agglomerate product for better performance and handling.

-Since testing assesses the ability to target different product parameters, various determinations can be made.
+Since testing assesses the ability to reach different product parameters, various determinations can be made.
+Importantly, particle coating can also be tested, which gives producers an additional avenue to meet product formulation, appearance, and performance goals.

-There are two ways in which agglomeration testing can be used to optimize an existing process:
+There are two primary ways in which agglomeration testing can be used to optimize an existing process:

 Improve upon the agglomeration process itself